 The safest plastic containers to hold water are polyethylene-based plastics, or plastics #1, #2, and #4.
 All food-grade plastics are made of High-density polyethylene (HDPE) #2.
 But be careful, because something made out of HDPE #2 might not necessarily be food grade.

 There are advantages to materials like glass and stainless steel.
 For example, glass is easier to decontaminate than plastic.
-But we think they’re too impractical for this situation because they are more likely to break, are much heavier, let more light through, can be more expensive, etc.
+But we think glass containers are too impractical for this situation because they are more likely to break, are much heavier, let more light through, and can be more expensive.

 Shelf-life, safety, and container colors

 Tap water will be safe in almost any common container after 2-3 months in a dark cool place.
 But we also care about the shelf-life of the water because it’s impractical to replace your stored water every three to six months.
 Our goal is to easily keep water safe for at least 12 months and ideally 2-3 years.